KonnorRogers/konnor-rails-starter/README.md

 - Web Components via lit-element
 - Storybook for web components
 - Testing with web-test-runner for web components
-- Linting / Formatting / Code analyzing (Reek / Brakeman)
+- Linting / Formatting / Code analyzing
 - Linting / Testing provided by GH-actions
 - ESBuild instead of babel for js compilation